2uger/petalinux_notes/README.md

 	* [This repo](https://github.com/bperez77/xilinx_axidma) contains driver, user library, example applications.
 	* [This wiki](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/1027702787/Linux+DMA+From+User+Space+2.0) describe how to use DMA in Vivado project, give one-file driver and user space application,
           much easier to read and to understand.
+* Check axis_example folder for simple examples of AXIS master.